Skip to main content

 Privacy statement

-Privacy Statement & Cookies
+Privacy Statement & Cookies Statement

 How we process your personal data

 IGS is committed to protecting your privacy when you use our services.
-The Privacy Notice below explains how the we use information and the ways in which we protect your privacy.
+The Privacy Notice below explains how we use information and the ways in which we protect your privacy.
 When using your personal data we are relying on our contractual obligation to provide you with the agreed services for which we may need to use personal data.

 What is Personal Data?